 Simple Steps to Get a Music Gig

-One of the best ways to build up a fan base for your band is to play live as often as you can.
-But sometimes, bands find themselves between a rock and hard place: To get a gig, you need an audience, but to get an audience, you need a gig.
+One of the best ways to build a fan base for your band is to play live as often as you can.
+Sometimes, though, bands find themselves between a rock and hard place: To get a gig, you need an audience, but to get an audience, you need a gig.

-You can rise above the paradox, however, and get your band in front of the crowd with careful planning.
+To rise above the paradox and get your band in front of a crowd takes careful planning.
 Landing a single show is an important start on which you can build to book your band an entire tour.
 Doing this requires knowing how to promote your band and how to do business with potential venues.
 There are six steps you should keep in mind.